 - Wear eye protection.
 Wear sturdy footwear.
 DO NOT wear loose clothing.

-- Keep clear of discharge area at all times.
+- Keep clear of the discharge area at all times.
 DO NOT put hands or feet near rotating parts.

 - Lock travel wheel by pulling brake lever fully toward you.

 - Place throttle control midway between the “slow” and the “fast” positions.

 - Place the throttle control midway between the “slow and “fast” positions.

 - Cold engine:

 - Gradually return the choke control to the “in” position after the engine starts and warms up.

 WARNING: A stump grinder is a direct-drive unit and therefore the cutter wheel will rotate as soon as the engine starts.
 It is very important to hold the wheel above the ground.
 Should you leave the operator position, the engine will automatically shut off when you release the operator’s presence control.

 WARNING: Always stand behind the control handle; never leave this position while the cutter is running.

 - Push cutter to the front edge of the stump.